DJ Nira

-DJ Nira (DJニラ, Dī Jē Nira) is a Japanese professional wrestler currently working as a freelancer and is best known for his tenure with the Japanese promotion DDT Pro-Wrestling and Kaientai Dojo.
+DJ Nira (DJニラ, Dī Jē Nira) is a Japanese professional wrestler currently working as a freelancer.
+He is best known for his tenure with the Japanese promotion DDT Pro-Wrestling and Kaientai Dojo.

 Professional wrestling career

 Independent circuit (2002-present)

-As a freelancer, he is known for working with various promotions.
+As a freelancer, Nira is known for working with various promotions.
 At the 5th Anniversary of NEO Women's Pro Wrestling on May 5, 2005, Nira took part in one of the longest matches in professional wrestling history, a 55-person battle royal in which he competed against notable opponents such as the winner Kyoko Inoue, Yuki Miyazaki, Kayoko Haruyama, Tetsuhiro Kuroda, Command Bolshoi and many others.
-On the second night of the Differ Cup 2005 of Pro Wrestling Noah, Nira teamed up with Stalker Ichikawa and got defeated by Awesome Kong in a 2-on-1 handicap match.
-At AJPW/RO&D RO&D Festival, an event promoted by All Japan Pro Wrestling on September 11, 2005, Nira teamed up with Kikutaro and Eggman in a losing effort to Voodoo Murders (Chuck Palumbo, Johnny Stamboli and Taru) as a result of a six-man tag team match.
+On the second night of the Differ Cup 2005 of Pro Wrestling Noah, Nira teamed up with Stalker Ichikawa and was defeated by Awesome Kong in a 2-on-1 handicap match.
+At AJPW/RO&D RO&D Festival, an event promoted by All Japan Pro Wrestling on September 11, 2005, Nira teamed up with Kikutaro and Eggman and lost to Voodoo Murders (Chuck Palumbo, Johnny Stamboli and Taru) in a six-man tag team match.

 Kaientai Dojo (2002-2017)

 Nira made his professional wrestling debut on April 20, 2002, at K-DOJO First Impression, an event promoted by Kaientai Dojo where he teamed up with Apple Miyuki and Maya to unsuccessfully challenge Psycho in a 3-on-1 handicap match.
-At K-DOJO Club-K Free on November 3, 2004, he competed in a 28-man battle royal to determine the #1 contender for the Strongest-K Championship also involving Gentaro, Hi69, Taka Michinoku, Quiet Storm and others.
+At K-DOJO Club-K Free on November 3, 2004, he competed in a 28-man battle royal to determine the #1 contender for the Strongest-K Championship, also involving Gentaro, Hi69, Taka Michinoku, Quiet Storm and others.